 - Smart contracts automate payments, approvals, orders, and other critical processes to speed up payments, scheduling, and more

-- New design technologies like BIM and VDC provide better accuracy for office staff and helps reduce errors in the field
+- New design technologies like BIM and VDC provide better accuracy for office staff and help reduce errors in the field

 - Software that links the field and back-office can improve communication and streamline contract changes